Choosing A Stand Up Paddle Board

 Stand up paddle boards come in two constructions: solid and inflatable.
 Solid boards offer superior performance in the water, and are more stable for the paddler.

-They also come in a variety of material constructions, sizes, and shapes – meaning you have more room for customization and finding a board that perfectly fits your body and needs.
+They also come in a variety of material constructions, sizes, and shapes.
+You have more room for customization and finding a board that perfectly fits your body and needs.
 The only major downside is you need a place to store them when not in use, and travelling with them can be a hassle.

-The length of the board is a huge factor in how the board will perform, and what activities you’ll use it for.
+The length of the board is a huge factor in how the board will perform, and what activities you want to use it for.

 Board length is important in how you’ll store the board, how far you’ll be transporting it to the water, and how the board will perform in the water.
 Longer boards are faster, but shorter boards are more maneuverable in the water.